hvarS/hvarS.github.io/_pages/about.md

 ---

 I am currently a second-year graduate student in the Computer Science department, I am at the forefront of cutting-edge research in machine learning and natural language processing.
-My work as a machine learning engineer at articulate.ai<a href='https://www.articulateai.com/'>, collaborating closely with Prof. Zhou Yu<a href='https://www.cs.columbia.edu/~zhouyu/'>, has provided me with invaluable industry experience in developing innovative AI solutions.
+My work as a machine learning engineer at <a href='https://www.articulateai.com/'>articulate.ai</a>, collaborating closely with <a href='https://www.cs.columbia.edu/~zhouyu/'>Prof. Zhou Yu</a>, has provided me with invaluable industry experience in developing innovative AI solutions.

-Currently, I am also engaged in groundbreaking research with Prof. Kathleen McKeown<a href='https://en.wikipedia.org/wiki/Kathleen_McKeown'>, focusing on generative applications for Large Language Models (LLMs) and style embedding in generative foundational models.
+Currently, I am also engaged in groundbreaking research with <a href='https://en.wikipedia.org/wiki/Kathleen_McKeown'>Prof. Kathleen McKeown</a>, focusing on generative applications for Large Language Models (LLMs) and style embedding in generative foundational models.
 This work is pushing the boundaries of what's possible in natural language generation and understanding.

 My academic journey has been marked by a diverse range of research experiences.
 I've explored graphical applications in computational conversational systems and NLP applications in social systems.
 My previous work includes collaborations with esteemed researchers on topics such as graphical ML techniques, knowledge mining in medical texts, and latency versus redundancy trade-offs in distributed systems.